Events, Auditions & Workshops

 The Two Sawyers Night is our monthly social where all the Members and Non-Members can get together for a drink and a catch up.
-Occurs on the last Friday of every month at The Two Sawyers Pub Canterbury from 8pm.
-The Two Sawyers is located on Ivy Lane, behind Waitrose in Canterbury.
-There is free carparking in the evenings in the side streets nearby, and a large pay and display carpark which is free after 9pm opposite the pub.
-Members, Non-Members and people who wish to meet us for the first time and find out a bit more about us are all welcome
+Occurs on the last Thursday of every month at The Unicorn Inn, St Dunstan's, Canterbury.
+There is free carparking in the surrounding streets and a large pay and display located nearby at Canterbury West Station.
+All welcome, including people interested in finding out more about us!